tshepang/blog/content/Apocalypto (2006).md

 categories = ['movies']
 +++

-There\'s a bunch of movies that showcase primitive cultures, the kind that wear skimpy clothes and use heavy body modification, and this one is the best of them.
-There is also excellent casting and directing, and an interesting story that\'s spoiled by some plot holes:
+There's a bunch of movies that showcase primitive cultures, the kind that wear skimpy clothes and use heavy body modification, and this one is the best of them.
+There is also excellent casting and directing, and an interesting story that's spoiled by some plot holes:

 -   how far can a human outrun a jaguar?
 -   how close can a 30m+ waterfall be to an ocean?